Borututu

 Borotutu is traditional medicine made from the African tree Cochlospermum angolense.
-As the name indicates, it is widespread in parts of Angola, where it is known as mburututu in the Chokwe and Kimbundu languages.
+It is widespread in parts of Angola, where it is known as mburututu in the Chokwe and Kimbundu languages.

 Uses

 Borututu bark is claimed to have hepatic healing properties and a general cleansing effect.
 Borotutu bark pills and herbal teas are sold in health stores.
 The bark showed activity against the rodent malaria parasite Plasmodium berghei in laboratory tests.

-In Ghana, Borututu bark is locally known as paajawu and added to Shea Butter during the boiling process for a vibrant yellow coloring.
+In Ghana, where the bark locally known as paajawu, it is added to Shea Butter during the boiling process for a vibrant yellow coloring.